nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Implementation design**: The feature is implemented with a seperate class 'Mark' instead of a 'isDone' boolean attribute.
 This ensures that there is a greater abstraction and allows for further development if we wish to further develop the application to keep track of other milestones.

 ### Reminder feature
+The `remind` feature allows for users to view upcoming events.

 #### Implementation

+The `reminder` feature is implemented with the following considerations:
-The reminder feature is facilitated by `StartTimeWithinDaysPredicate`, that tests if ane event is within the given days.
+* It is facilitated by `StartTimeWithinDaysPredicate`, that tests if an event's start date is within the inputted days of the current time.

-The current time is determined by a `Clock` that is created by `LogicManager`.
-The `LogicManager` creates an `EventBookParser` with `Clock` as an attribute.
-When parsing a remind command, the `EventBookParser` creates a `RemindCommandParser` with the `Clock` as an attribute.
+* The current time is determined by a `Clock` that is created by `LogicManager`.

-The `RemindCommandParser` checks if the command argument has the correct format.
-The command argument represents days and should be a positive integer. `RemindCommandParser` creates a `RemindCommand` with a `StartTimeWithinDaysPredicate`, that uses the `Clock` to get the current time.
-The `StartTimeWithinDaysPredicate` tests if a given event's start date is within the inputted days of the current time.
+* The `RemindCommandParser` checks if the command argument has the correct format.
+The command argument represents days and should be a positive integer.

-The `RemindCommand` is then executed by `LogicManager`.
-After testing all events with the `StartTimeWithinDaysPredicate`, filtered events are displayed.
+The following object diagram shows objects involved in the execution of a <b>remind</b> command.

 #### Design considerations: